Guitar Practice Lesson - Genius Guitar Playing Hacks That Make Other Guitarists Envy Your Skills

-- Realistic to achieve in ONE practice session.
+- Realistic to achieve in ONE guitar practice session.

-Want to learn more about setting micro goals and getting the most from your practice time?
-Take this free guitar practice test & learn how to squeeze more progress from each minute of your practice time.
+Want to learn more about setting micro goals and getting the most from your time when you practice guitar?
+Take this free guitar practice test & learn how to squeeze more progress from each minute of your session.

-Guitar Practice Hack #2: Set Yourself Up for Success
+Guitar Playing Hack #2: Set Yourself Up for Success

-Plan what you are going to practice before you pick up your guitar.
+Plan how you are going to practice guitar before you pick up your instrument.

-…and plan your practice schedules several days in advance.
+…and plan your guitar practice schedules several days in advance.

-Different guitar playing need to be practiced in different ways.
+Different guitar playing needs to be practiced in different ways.

-Guitar technique is best practiced daily, in moderate amounts of time.
+- Guitar playing technique is best practiced daily, using guitar practice schedules that give this skill at least a moderate amount of practicing time.

-Non-guitar playing skills (such as ear training & fretboard knowledge) are best practiced multiple times per day, in short blocks of time.
+- Non-guitar playing skills (such as ear training & fretboard knowledge) are best practiced multiple times per day, inserted into guitar practice schedules in short blocks of time.

-- Creative skills (such as improvising or songwriting) are best practiced less frequently, but for longer periods of time per practice session.
+- Creative skills (such as improvising or songwriting) are best practiced less frequently, but inserted into guitar practice schedules in longer periods of time per session.

-There is no good way to practice all of these skills in a single practice session.
+There is no good way to practice guitar using all of these skills in a single session.

-To learn more about creating effective practice schedules, download this guitar practice cheat sheet.
+To learn more about creating effective guitar practice schedules to truly practice guitar for big results, download this cheat sheet about how to make better guitar practice schedules.
 (It’s free and you don’t need to enter an email address).

-Use it to create practice schedules that help you improve fast.
+Use it to create guitar practice schedules that help you improve fast.

-Guitar Practice Hack #3: Free Up Your Brain
+Guitar Playing Hack #3: Free Up Your Brain, Practice Guitar More Effectively

 What is the engine of your guitar practice?